-Magic sized clusters (MSCs) are thermodynamically stable intermediate nanoclusters often captured during growth of semiconductor nanoparticles (NPs).
-To investigate the role of MSCs in the nucleation and growth to InP NPs and to find new ways to control the InP NP growth pathways, a kind of InP MSCs (386-MSCs) was used as a precursor to InP NPs.
-A series of heat-up syntheses using InP 386-MSCs were performed as varying the reaction conditions and extra additives.
-Upon heating, 386-MSCs underwent fragmentations before further evolutions.
-The fragmentations were significantly impeded by extra indium myristate complex and accelerated by extra fatty acids such as myristic acid.
-Co-use of the both resulted in InP branched nanostructures (BNSs) which include nanorods, pods, hyper-branched NSs and dendrimer-like NSs.
+Magic sized clusters (MSCs) are thermodynamically stable intermediate nanoclusters often captured during the growth of semiconductor nanoparticles (NPs).
+To investigate the role of MSCs in the nucleation and growth into InP NPs and to find new ways to control the InP NP growth pathways, a type of InP MSC (386-MSCs) was used as a precursor to InP NPs.
+Several heat-up syntheses using the InP 386-MSCs were performed with varying reaction conditions and amounts of additives.
+Upon heating, the 386-MSCs underwent fragmentation before further evolution.
+The fragmentation processes were significantly impeded by the addition of extra indium myristate and accelerated by extra myristic acid, which is a fatty acid.
+The combined use of both resulted in InP branched nanostructures (BNSs), including nanorods, pods, hyper-branched NSs and dendrimer-like NSs.
 Before reaching such BNSs, 2 nm sized spherical NPs and 4 nm tetrahedral seeds appeared as intermediates.
-Fragmentaions of 386-MSCs which have polytwistane crystal structure resulted in the 2 nm sized spherical NPs which are amorphous.
-In turn, the 2 nm NPs participated in the growth of BNSs of which final crystal structure is zinc-blende.
-The amorphous 2 nm NPs should be an intermediate in the crystal structure transformation or evolution to a phase more stable in bulk.
-In syntheses of anisotropic NSs, structure-directing agents are commonly used which typically bind selectively to particular crystal facets and promote anisotropic growths.
-Highly anisotropic InP structures such as various BNSs were obtained without using any structure-directing agent.
-This demonstrates that sophisticated controls over the growth pathways using MSCs offer novel NSs that cannot be attained by conventional synthetic protocols.
+The fragmentation of 386-MSCs, which have a polytwistane crystal structure, resulted in the 2 nm sized spherical NPs, which are amorphous.
+In turn, the 2 nm NPs participated in the growth of BNSs, of which the final crystal structure is zinc blende.
+The amorphous 2 nm NPs are likely to be an intermediate in the crystal structure transformation to a phase that is more stable in bulk.
+In the syntheses of anisotropic NSs, structure-directing agents are commonly used, which typically bind selectively to particular crystal facets and promote anisotropic growth.
+Highly anisotropic InP structures, such as various BNSs, were obtained without using any structure-directing agents.
+This demonstrates that sophisticated control over the growth pathways using MSCs offers novel NSs that cannot be attained by conventional synthetic protocols.